 There will be a minimum of seven routine study visits and participants will be followed up until one year after their baby’s birth.
 The majority of visits will happen at hospital and participants will be reimbursed up to £45 per visit.

 Blood samples will be taken from participants throughout the study.
 For some participants, a cord blood sample will be taken after delivery.
-For all participants, a baby blood sample will be taken between 4 and 12 weeks of age.
-Participants will be asked to complete a symptom diary and any significant medical events will be investigated.
+For all participants, a baby blood sample will be taken when babies are between 4-12 weeks old.
 For a sub-group of participants breastmilk samples will also be asked to complete a symptom diary following vaccination or if they become symptomatic for COVID-19.